aws-samples/amazon-bedrock-samples/docs/agents-and-function-calling/agent-code-interpreter/02_invoke_agent.md

+---
+tags:
+    - Agent/ Code-Interpreter
+    - Agent/ Prompt-Engineering
+---

+!!! tip inline end "[Open in github](https://github.com/aws-samples/agents-and-function-calling/agent-code-interpreter/02_invoke_agent.ipynb){:target="_blank"}

-# Agent for Amazon Bedrock with Code Interpreter Overview
+<h2>Agent for Amazon Bedrock with Code Interpreter Overview</h2>

 This is the final notebook in the series to demonstrates how to set up and use an Amazon Bedrock Agent with Code Interpreter capabilities.